craigmbooth/aissist/README.md

 Invoke the program with `ai`.
 Various pieces of configuration can be edited with command-line parameters, list these with `ai --help`.

-Once launchjed, there are few controls.
-Simply enter a prompt, and hit Escape THEN Enter to submit the prompt.
+Once launched, simply enter a prompt, and hit ESCAPE then ENTER to submit the prompt.

 Inside of each session there is a history, and you can use the up arrow to revisit and edit previous prompts.